The influence of strong magnetic fields on proto-quark stars: Formalism

-Due to the magnetic field, the perpendicular component of the matter contribution to the pressure is also modified.
+It is easy to see from Eq.~(\ref{ddd}) that $\mu_d=\mu_s=\mu_u+\mu_e-\mu_l$, $\mu_e=\mu_\mu$, and $\mu_{\nu_e}=\mu_{\nu_\mu}$.
+Note that the quark chemical potentials depend on the lepton chemical potential, even though they do no posses lepton number.
+This is a consequence of fixing the lepton fraction as explained in Ref.~\cite{Hempel:2009vp}.

+Due to the inclusion of the magnetic field, the components of the energy-momentum tensor $T_{11}$, $T_{22}$ and $T_{33}$ are further modified.
+In the literature, components $T_{11}$ and $T_{22}$ are usually referred to as perpendicular pressures, and component $T_{33}$ as parallel pressure.
+In this work we follow this nomenclature.
 In fact, one can show that the difference of the parallel and perpendicular components of the pressure is proportional to the magnetization.
 The magnetization can be calculated by taking the negative of the derivative of the grand potential with respect to the magnetic field, resulting for finite and zero temperature in

 so the perpendicular component of the matter contribution to the pressure becomes